INDEX

 LoRaWAN Transparent Mode (Transparent bridge between LoRaWAN and TCP/IP or Serial Side)

-• Up to 10 device connection in Modbus TCP or RTU Scheduler or Transparent TCP/IP modes
+• Up to 40 device connection in Modbus TCP or RTU Scheduler modes

 • Definable Modbus Serial Interface for Modbus RTU (RS232 or RS485 usage in same device)